dbrekalo/backbone-base-view/README.md

 #Backbone base view
-Baseview is a extended backbone view with convenient methods for manipulating subviews and events.
+Extended backbone view with convenient methods for manipulating subviews and events.
 Every view that extends baseView is bootstrapped to act as collection view.

 ###events